 - feeling of tightness or constriction in the throat.

 The feeling of a lump in the throat can itself be due to many things.
-The common causes of this symptom will include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or rarely throat cancer.
+The common causes of this symptom include laryngopharyngeal reflux (LPR) of acid in to the throat, Globus pharyngeus, or rarely throat cancer.

 Reflux and the sensation of a lump in the throat

-Often people do not have the typical symptoms of acid reflux, such as heartburn, and so it comes as a surprise when they are told they have a type of reflux known as silent reflux, where acid is literally sprayed in to the throat from the stomach.
+Often people do not have the typical symptoms of acid reflux, such as heartburn, and so it comes as a surprise when they are told by a specialist that they have a type of reflux known as silent reflux, where acid is literally sprayed in to the throat from the stomach.
 This can be caused by a variety of factors including: smoking, excess alcohol, obesity, late meals, spicy or fatty foods and fizzy drinks.

 Globus Pharyngeus and feeling a lump in the throat